 Classic block encryption, such as AES, has a problem.
-Plain AES is called ECB or Electronic Cookbook Mode.
+AES can be used several ways, but the simplest is called ECB or Electronic Codebook Mode.
+In this mode, a block of data is transformed.
+There is no information used from a previous block of data that affects the transformation.
 When you encrypt the same data, the output or ciphertext is identical.
 If I encrypt 16 “A” characters, the output will be the same.

 Or to put it another way, every time I encrypt my “Beans and Franks” recipe, the result is identical.
 If I send it to Alice, and I send to Bob, someone can see that I sent the same recipe to both people.
 It’s a cookbook.
 The recipes don’t change as long as we keep the same book.

 One way to fix this problem is to combine or “chain” the results of the previous encryption block with the next block, so if the input is repeated, the results is different.
 One of these methods is called Cipher Block Chaining or CBC.